F.A.Q

 Okay, I am a vendor.
 I need you to give me all the logistic details for the day of.
 I need to know it ALL!

-There are NO pre-assigned booth spaces - it first comes, first serve.
+• There are NO pre-assigned booth spaces - it first comes, first serve.
 All booths are standard 10 x 10 for our outdoor markets.
-We permit one 6ft or one 4ft table with one clothing rack for indoor markets.
+We permit one 4ft table with one clothing rack OR two clothing racks for indoor markets.

 I have a question that isn’t on this list!